What is Linear Perspective in Renaissance Art?

 Machiavelli’s legacy is anchored in his revolutionary ideas about politics and power.
 His book, The Prince, became a cornerstone of political theory, offering timeless lessons on leadership and governance.

-Many view Machiavelli as the father of modern political philosophy for his candid assessments of power.
+Many consider Machiavelli the father of modern political philosophy because of his candid assessments of power.
 His works, particularly The Prince, highlight the often brutal realities of political life, making them essential reading for anyone studying politics.

 Historiographical Debates